Robert P. Anderson

 Profile

 Dr. Anderson conducts interdisciplinary biogeographic research at various levels of biological organization.
 The overreaching theme is to characterize the spatial configuration of environmental suitability for species, and study its ecological, evolutionary and practical consequences.
-To do so, he has been deeply involved in the development and use of methods for modeling species niches and distributions.
+To do so, he has been deeply involved in the development and use of methods for modeling species niches and distributions, as well as making software for doing so.
 His taxonomic specialty is Neotropical mammals.

 Links